kamu-data/kamu-cli/DEVELOPER.md

   - Crates here **combine all layers above into functional applications**

 ### Dependency Injection
-This architecture relies heavily on separation of interfaces from implementations and [dependency inversion principle](https://martinfowler.com/articles/injection.html), so we are using a homegown dependency injection library [`dill`](https://github.com/sergiimk/dill-rs) to simplify glueing these pieces together.
+This architecture relies heavily on separation of interfaces from implementations and [dependency inversion principle](https://martinfowler.com/articles/injection.html), so we are using a homegrown dependency injection library [`dill`](https://github.com/sergiimk/dill-rs) to simplify gluing these pieces together.

 ### Async
 The system is built to be highly-concurrent and, for better or worse, the explicit `async/await` style concurrency is most prevalent in Rust libraries now.
 Therefore: